austinov/go-recipes/README.md

 - **expbackoff** is an implemention of the backoff algorithm to exponential increase the delay between repeated processes in the case of unsuccessful attempts.

+- **genorm** is a simple utility to generate of dao code by model structs using AST analysis.

 - **hashes** is a utility to hash some text.

 - **reflection** is for playing with reflect package.